februarydtz/Algorithm/Dynamic/Dynamic Programming.md

     Time Complexity of brute force enumeration: $O(2^n)$

 2. Dynamic Programming
-Using dynamic programming ideas, we need to first find the optimal substructure of the 0-1 knapsack problem.
+Using dynamic programming ideas, we need to first find the optimal substructure of the 0-1 knapsack problem.<br>
+For each item, we only have two choices, pick or not pick.
+If we delete one item from a optimal solution, then we delete the weight from the total weights, it's should also be a optimal solution.<br>
 That is, if we have max capacity 13, and 5 items.
 The optimal substructure could be the solution of capacity 12 with 5 items, or capacity 13 with 4 items, or less.
 So we can build a two-dimensional array to solve this problem.